2.0 Authority Control

 Book title page says: Lecture notes in computer science; 150

 Is the form in the book and the 130 in the series authority record the same?
-Are form in the book and the numbering example listed the same?
+Is the form in the book and the numbering example listed the same?

 Yes